riverborne/linden-scripting-language/README.md

 ___

+## About

-In this repository you can find the syntax grammar, syntax highlighting and snippet files for the [Linden Scripting Language (LSL)](https://wiki.secondlife.com/wiki/LSL_Portal) of [Second Life](https://www.secondlife.com).
+In this repository you can find the syntax grammar, syntax highlighting and snippet files for the [Linden Scripting Language (LSL)](https://wiki.secondlife.com/wiki/LSL_Portal) of [Second Life](https://www.secondlife.com) for different kinds of software.